Akaito/ZeroToBoto/_drafts/2017-07-12-rpg-combat.md

 To call a class' function, it's `object_name.function_name()`.
 Similar to using a function defined within a module (`random.randint()`).
-Only here, the object you're calling any of its functions on actually gets passed as the first parameter to that function.
+Only here, the object you're calling any functions with actually gets passed as the first parameter to that function.
 This first parameter is traditionally named "self", and you should absolutely follow that practice.

 > If you're coming from other languages where this example requires a common base class <tt>Animal</tt> between these two types, this is a bit different in Python.
 > Python is strongly typed (Dog is not Cat), but you can also mix and match types about as much as you want.
-> So long as a type quacks like a duck and walks like a duck, to Python, it may as well be.
+> So long as a type walks like a duck and sounds like a duck, to Python, it may as well be.
 > ...
-Unless you specifically ask something like `isinstance(fido, Duck())`.
+Unless you specifically ask something like `isinstance(fido, Duck)`.

 <!--
 [New-style class documentation.](https://www.python.org/download/releases/2.2.3/descrintro/)